nazbn/nazbn/README.md

 ### Welcome to my GitHub 👋

-💻 I am a data science student soon to be graduated
+💻 I am a data science student soon to be graduated.

+🔭 I’m currently working on a repository that helps everyone learn about time series forcasting (stay tuned).

+🌱 I’m currently learning about protein design.

-📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/nazbn/)
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/nazbn/).

 <!--
 **nazbn/nazbn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.